rear/rear-user-guide/docs/legal/contributing/index.md

 * If you want to contribute to our documentation by either fixing a typo or creating a page, please open a GitHub [pull request](https://github.com/rear/rear-user-guide/pulls).
 * If you want to raise an issue such as a defect, an enhancement request or a general issue, please open a GitHub [issue](https://github.com/rear/rear-user-guide/issues).
+* If you want us to write or enhance the user guide you can subscribe to our [ReaR Subscription](https://it3.be/projects/rear-user-guide/) program.

 Before you start writing, we recommend discussing your plans through a GitHub issue, especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give you feedback on your contribution, and help you find out if someone else is working on the same thing.